alamilladev/alamilladev/README.md

 # Armando Alamilla

-I'm web developer and artificial intelligence student.
+I'm a web developer and an artificial intelligence student.
 I love to contribute in communities and create projects.
-I have special affection for teach and learn new things.
+I have special affection for teach and learn something new.
 I never give up so I will keep Building.

 - 💻 Web developer